- Introduction to the Markets

 What You Can Do To Protect Yourself - Tips to Help Avoid Fraud Online

-So, what can individual investors do to use social media, while at the same time protecting themselves?
+So, what can individual investors do to protect themselves while using social media?
 The key to avoiding investment fraud on the Internet is to be an educated investor.
 Below are five tips to help you avoid investment fraud on the Internet:

 Be Wary of Unsolicited Offers to Invest